Swirrl/grafter/src-java/grafter_sparql_repository/README.md

 # Grafter SPARQL Repository

-This small piece of Java code enhances the SPARQL Repository to behave how we want it to when talking to Stardog.
+This small piece of Java code enhances the SPARQL Repository to behave how we want it to when talking to SPARQL endpoints, such as Stardog.

 It's main job is to centralise how we handle timeouts, query parameters, etc...